musatirgithub/dark-mode/README.md

 ## Problem Statement

-- Develop an app receiving github followers from github API, write a function to divide followers into pages, represent followers to users in a structure which allows users to navigate between pages
+- Develop an app which receives user preference about dark or light theme.
+In accordance with user's choice switch between dark & light theme.
 <hr>